dgpv/bsst/README.md

         specially-formatted comments will be unrestricted.
 Otherwise, these variable names will be checked to be valid python identifiers

-  --allow-duplicate-varnames=true

-        If true, varable names assigned to values in the script via specially-formatted comments can be used more than once for different values.
-Apostrophes <<'>> will be appended to the name to distinguish different values with the same given name

   --assume-no-160bit-hash-collisions=false

         If true, it is assumed that 160-bit hashes will never collide,